 Interestingly enough, the recently-transplanted hair will fall out in a few weeks, but will come back stronger because their roots are developing (and in it for the long haul).
 You’ll like the patchy beard before and after photos when you’ve completed the process.

-One of the advantages of beard implants is that you’ll get the beard you want simply by telling the surgeon how you want it to look.
+One of the advantages of a beard transplant is that you’ll get the beard you want simply by telling the surgeon how you want it to look.
 One if their disadvantages as that they range in price from $3,000 to $7,000, which isn’t cheap by any means.

 Generally speaking, hormone therapy hasn’t proven as effective as beard implants and may pose certain health risks.